sjmisina/election-analysis/README.md

 # Election_Analysis
--- analysis is incomplete - development underway --

 ## Project Overview
 The Colorado Board of Elections has requested an audit to review election results of a local congressional election.